 Once you install Everdo, it creates a local database for your data.
-That data never leaves your computer, which is the best privacy and security measure ever.
+That data never leaves your computer, which guarantees total privacy.

-Cloud-based apps store your data on third-party servers in clear-text, unencrypted form.
-This is done in order to provide a seamless experience and some features (like search) which are impossible on encrypted data.
-This is an additional risk you don't need to take.
-Everdo eliminates it by being a local, offline app.
+When it comes to cloud-based apps, they typically store data on third-party servers in clear-text, unencrypted form.
+This is necessary in order to provide a seamless experience.
+Furthermore, some features like search are impossible to conduct on encrypted data.
+All this creates an additional unnecessary risk for the privacy of your data.

-Everdo does not delete your actions and projects, except the trash you destroy yourself.
-This means you'll be able to look up anything you ever did at some point in the past.
+Everdo does not delete your actions and projects, except when you clean up the Trash list yourself.
+This means you'll be able to look up anything you did at some point in the past.

 SQLite is an open-source file-based database format.
 This makes your data always available and open to you, so you can do whatever you want with it:

-You can learn about the database schema and location on the forum.
+You can learn about the database schema and location in the Everdo user manual.